bloool/CobaltMod/README.md

  - Storm, a shotgun-like air only turret;

- - Sky Taker, long range turret that shoots shrapnel one air enemies;
+ - Sky Taker, long range turret that shoots shrapnel on air enemies;

  - Fusion, short range turret that shoots pieces of shrapnel extremely fast; (thanks to a friend of mine, Zockin for helping me remake this sprite!)